codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-issues.md

 ###### Description

-When fetching or adding repositories from Github, Gitlab, Bitbucket, and others, you might encounter below error:
+When fetching or adding repositories from Github, Gitlab, Bitbucket, and others, you might encounter the below error:

 ```
 "Cannot access the repository.
 Request is unauthorized (401).
 Please check your credentials to access ..."